martijnrondeel/ChunkyRotator/README.md

 Usage
 =

-Read the usage guide to see how to use the program.
+Read the usage guide to see how to use the program and ffmpeg to create the video.